The FACES of Tennessee Williams

 Julia Crump, Actor

-Julia has been a part of TWStL since the beginning, performing in the pre-official-Festival production of Stairs to the Roof in 2015.
+Julia has been a part of TWStL since the beginning, performing in the pre-official-Festival production of Stairs to the Roof in 2015 and many second stage TWStL productions.

-“I was amazed by the beautiful poetry of [Williams’] words and how relatable the characters were.
-Up until that point, I had only been familiar, like most people, with some of his most famous plays and movies, but it has been a privilege over the last few years to not only learn about the life and legacy of Tennessee Williams, but to be included in the festival.”
+“I am amazed by the beautiful poetry of [Williams’] words and how relatable the characters are.
+I had only been familiar, like most people, with some of his most famous plays and movies, but it has been a privilege over the last few years to not only learn about the life and legacy of Tennessee Williams, but to be included in the festival.”

-Oliver and Jeremy, high school juniors, attended the TWStL Theatre workshop at University City High School (Tennessee Williams' alma mater) in May 2022.
-Later, for the 7th Annual Festival in August, they worked as ushers at a production of The Rose Tattoo at The Big Top.
+Oliver and Jeremy, attended the TWStL Theatre Workshop at University City High School (Tennessee Williams' alma mater) in 2022.
+Later, they worked as ushers at the festival production of The Rose Tattoo at The Big Top.

 Dunsi Dai, scenic designer